OMNI-SLO-Monitoring/OMNI-overview-and-documentation/error-response-monitor.md

 ![Error-Response Overall](https://github.com/ccims/error-response-monitoring-service/blob/dev/documentation/Pics/Error_response_POST_success.PNG?raw=true)

 If the returned status code matches the expected one the response body will be shown below the **Your Response** text.
-However, if the status codes do not match an error text will be shown and a Log Message will be created which can be seen in the **Work check Logs** field.
+However, if the status codes do not match an error text will be shown and a Log Message will be created which can be seen in the **End-to-End Check Logs** field.

 ![Error-Response Overall](https://github.com/ccims/error-response-monitoring-service/blob/dev/documentation/Pics/Error_response_POST_log.PNG?raw=true)